kwj2104/kwj2104.github.io/_pages/about.md

 </figure>
 {:/}

 Hello!
-I'm Kevin Jiang, an amateur data science and ML enthusiast.
+I'm Kevin Jiang, an amateur programmer, tinkerer, and ML enthusiast.
 My main areas of technical interest are generative deep learning models, embedded electronics, and digital fabrication.

 In the past I've had a [winding career](https://www.linkedin.com/in/kevin-jiang-27780147/) as a software developer, economic analyst, and corporate lawyer.
 I am currently residing in NYC, and spending time at the [Recurse Center](https://www.recurse.com/).